Contact Us

 Why Utilization Is Bleeding Out

-For Scaling Sarah—our archetype of the Founder-CEO hitting growth friction—this is usually a silent killer.
+For founders hitting growth friction, this is usually a silent killer.
 You see activity, so you assume productivity.
 But in 2025, three forces are eroding billable hours:

 • Shadow Admin: As tech stacks sprawl, consultants spend more time managing tools (updating Jira, logging time in Salesforce, checking Asana) than delivering value.